 On completion of this course, the student will be able to:

-- Demonstrate an understanding of contemporary debates surrounding the use of digital making and fabrication techniques that expand and challenge traditional models of craft, design and production.
+- Demonstrate an understanding of contemporary debates surrounding the use of distributed and digital technologies that challenge traditional models of craft, design and bespoke production.

-- Demonstrate the use of digital modelling processes toward the production of designed artefacts.
+- Demonstrate the use of digital technologies toward the production of designed artefacts.